Explanations » B1 Grammar Explanations » Had better… It’s time…

 • It’s time you went to the doctor.

-• I really think it’s high time you made a decision.
+• I really think it’s about time you made a decision.
 We can’t go on like this any longer.

 Note that we use the past in this form, but we are talking about the future.